Pricing

 Keep outreach short, warm, and specific:

-Do not offer payment for the link.
-Do not pitch aggressively.
-The author already chose to mention your brand — you are simply completing the citation with a direct reference.
+don’t offer payment for the link. don’t pitch aggressively.
+The author already chose to mention your brand, you’re simply completing the citation with a direct reference.

 Step 4: Follow up once